sultansidhu/Breakout_A3C/README.md

 LSTM was required within the model because the motion of the ball can occur at an angle, and a single snapshot in time cannot provide the agent with enough information with regards to optimal positioning.

+### Training
+Training in the A3C models is, pound for pound, much more efficient as compared to their CNN and ANN counterparts.
+The data that the model is fed for training if often much more complex in A3C models, allowing them to solve problems much larger in scale as compared to their convolutional and artifical neural network cousins.
+However, the task of training can be quite computer resource intensive as the data fed is often quite large.
+In the case of Breakout A3C, the model is fed mp4 videos to learn to play the game of breakout.

+#### Required libraries
+##### Run the following commands in the terminal to acquire the required libraries (Linux and MacOS)
+conda install -c akode gym
+conda install -c menpo ffmpeg
+conda install -c pytorch pytorch conda install -c conda-forge opencv